 Can Chicken Korma Be Made Without Dairy?

-For a dairy-free Chicken Korma, you can use coconut yogurt instead of Greek yogurt.
-Also, swap heavy cream with coconut milk or almond milk.
-This way, it will still taste good and keep the right texture of the curry.
+To make this Chicken Korma dairy-free, be sure to use coconut yogurt in place of Greek yogurt.
+And replace heavy cream with coconut milk or almond milk.
+And that way, it will still be tasting good, and the curry then will retain the right texture.

 How Can I Make Chicken Korma Spicier or Milder?

-To control the heat, change how many chili peppers or chili powder you use.
-If you want a milder curry, use less chili or even leave it out.
-If you like it spicier, add more chili flakes or choose a hotter type of chili.
+Adjust the number of chili peppers or the amount of chili powder you use to control the heat.
+If you want a less spicy curry, use less chili or omit it altogether.
+Like it spicier?
+Use more chili flakes or a hotter variety of chili.

 Are There Any Gluten-Free Options for Chicken Korma?